couchbaselabs/docs-ng/content/couchbase-sdk-ruby-1.3/couchbase-and-rails-tutorial.markdown

 is also the Rails generator for views.
 It will put view stubs for you in proper places.
 Here for example, is the model layout for this particular application:

+`app/models/ ├── beer │   ├── all │   │   └── map.js │   └── by_category │
+├── map.js │       └── reduce.js ├── beer.rb ├── brewery │   ├── all │   │   └──
+map.js │   ├── all_with_beers │   │   └── map.js │   ├── by_country │   │   ├──
+map.js │   │   └── reduce.js │   └── points │       └── spatial.js ├──
-**Unhandled:** `[:unknown-tag :screen]` For each model which has views, you should create a directory with the same name and put in the appropriate JavaScript files.
+brewery.rb ├── favorites.rb └── user.rb` For each model which has views, you
+should create a directory with the same name and put in the appropriate JavaScript files.
 Each should implement the corresponding parts of the view.
 For example `_design/brewery/_view/by_country` does require both map and reduce parts.
 To generate a new view you should pass model name and view name you need to get:

-**Unhandled:** `[:unknown-tag :screen]` Those automatically generated files are full of comments, so they are worth reading as a quick start about how to write View indexes.
-For more information about using views for indexing and querying from Couchbase Server, here are some useful resources:
+`shell> rails generate couchbase:view beer test create app/models/beer/test/map.js create  app/models/beer/test/reduce.js` Those automatically generated files are full of comments, so they are worth reading as a quick start about how to write View indexes.
+For more information about using views for indexing and querying from Couchbase Server, here are some useful
+resources:

  * For technical details on views, how they operate, and how to write effective map/reduce queries, see [Couchbase Server 2.0: